 - No schedule sharing without log-in

-Monday.com is a scalable, flexible, and secure web-based project management tool that sports some of the most user-friendly and engaging interface graphics around.
+monday.com is a scalable, flexible, and secure web-based project management tool that sports some of the most user-friendly and engaging interface graphics around.
 The bright colors, gamification of task completion, and easy drag-and-drop mechanisms can encourage software adoption by even the least techy team members.
 PMs can easily establish Agile sprints using Kanban-style cards for every step in the task completion process.

-Monday is free to use for 1 dashboard and unlimited boards.
+monday.com is free to use for 1 dashboard and unlimited boards.
 Paid plans cost from $14/user/month and you can try them out for 14-day for free.

 - Color coded status great for resource overviews